Canyon Lake native serving on USS Ronald Reagan receives COVID-19 vaccine

-Canyon Lake, Texas native and Canyon Lake High School graduate Mason Blackburn is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
+YOKOSUKA, Japan (March 1, 2021) – Canyon Lake, Texas native and Canyon Lake High School graduate Mason Blackburn is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Sailors assigned to Ronald Reagan began receiving initial COVID-19 vaccinations at Commander, Fleet Activities Yokosuka (CFAY), Jan.
 7. Throughout February, Ronald Reagan Sailors who received the first shot will be given their second vaccination.
-(U.S. Navy Photo by MC3 Quinton Lee)

 |Date Taken: